eduMFA/eduMFA/doc/tokens/tokentypes/u2f.rst

 .. note:: As the key pair is only generated virtually, you can register one physical device for several users.

-For configuring privacyIDEA for the use of U2F token, please see :ref:`u2f_token`.
+For configuring eduMFA for the use of U2F token, please see :ref:`u2f_token`.

 For further details and for information how to add this to your application you